Batu Lawi Hill: History

 Batu Lawi is sacred to many of the people who live in the region, such as the Kelabit and the Penan.
 According to the legends of the Kelabit people, the mountain's peaks are a husband and wife—a pair of protector gods that are the parents of all highland peoples.
 There was a time when a mountain of fire called Batu Apoi tried to burn all living things.
 But then Batu Lawi fought back to defeat it and Batu Apoi's flames died out.
 Kelabit people would traditionally visit Batu Lawi on pilgrimages from settlements such as Bario or Ba Kelalan—about a two-day walk through forest that is now part of Pulong Tau National Park.
 According to their customs, from the moment they first set eyes on the mountain to the moment they stand at its base, they must not utter the mountain's name for fear of antagonising the spirits on the summits.
 There have been regular sightings of flames bursting out spontaneously on the male peak, where Charles Hose, a naturalist and an administrator served under Brooke regime also witnessed this phenomenon.
 He reasoned that the bleached surface of the limestone acted as a magnifying glass, causing dry grass to catch fire.

+Brooke administration

+Sir Spenser St. John, the British Consul in Brunei, together with his team, went up the Limbang River to reach 15 miles north-east of Batu Lawi in 1858.

+R. S. Douglas, in the Sarawak Gazette published in 1900, mentioned that he and his team climbed to Pong Pawan at 5,000 feet high, where he could locate the Limbang River and Batu Lawi in the northern direction.

+John Coney Moulton, the curator of the Sarawak State Museum, together with his team, reached Batu Lawi at an altitude of 3,740 feet on 29 May 1911.